Get Vaccinated

 COVID-19 Vaccines

-The updated COVID-19 vaccine for 2024-25 is now available and is recommended for everyone aged 6 months and older.
+The COVID-19 vaccine for 2024-25 is available and is recommended for everyone aged 6 months and older.
 Many primary care physicians (including pediatricians’ offices) and local pharmacies offer COVID-19 vaccines.
 Check our How to Protect Yourself from COVID-19 page to see more vaccine locations.
 Find locations on Vaccines.gov.
 COVID-19 vaccines are covered by most Massachusetts health insurance plans.

 Flu Vaccines

-Flu vaccines are recommended for residents aged 6 months and older.
+Flu vaccines are recommended every year for residents aged 6 months and older.
 Most flu vaccines are “flu shots” given with a needle, but there is also a nasal spray flu vaccine.
 Find locations for flu vaccine on Vaccines.gov.
 Flu vaccines are covered by most Massachusetts health insurance plans.

 Mpox Vaccines